zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 3. Next, write each field name according to the rules for its type
 4. Immediately after each field name write the value for the field according to the rules for its type.

+This is __almost__ the same procedure for writing a map since the POLO is really just broken down into a set of key value pairs.

 Values can be empty but not names.
 If a field name is empty, skip and do not serialize.
 If a value is empty then a type is still required followed by a size of 0.
 If the type is set to null then no size is required.